-With tens of millions out of work and an uncertain future looming, many of us are looking for ways to make a few extra bucks.
+With millions of people out of work and an uncertain future looming, many of us are looking for ways to make a few extra bucks.
 And selling some of your old clothes may help you rake in a small fortune.

 More shoppers are looking at secondhand clothes and other goods than ever before, according to the 2020 Resale Report from ThredUp, an online secondhand clothing store.

 About 62 million women bought secondhand products in 2019, up from 56 million the year before.

 In addition, 70% of women say they have shopped or are open to shopping secondhand as of 2019, compared with 45% in 2016.

 Certain clothes brands are especially likely to fetch higher prices, ThredUp says.
 The 10 most sought-after brands are:

 - Kate Spade

 ThredUp notes this is the second straight year that Frye has taken the top slot, while Reformation — a favorite of Generation Z — made the list for the first time.